If you’re staying in and around Truckee with kids, Tahoe Donner is an affordable ski resort that’s great for beginners, including children.

 - Tickets and Reservations: Lift tickets, rentals, and lessons must be pre-purchased online.
 Be sure to book early for popular dates (such as holidays) as those can sell out quickly.

-- Price: One-day lift ticket prices differ for children based on age ($20 for 6 and under; $48 for 7-12; $68 for 13-17).
-Adults lift tickets are $78.
-There is also Senior (60-69) and Super Senior (70+) pricing and discounted rates if you are a Tahoe Donner member or guest of a member.
+- Price: One-day lift ticket prices differ for children based on age ($25 for 6 and under; $55 for 7-12; $75 for 13-17).
+Adults lift tickets are $90.
+There is also Senior (60+) pricing and discounted rates if you are a Tahoe Donner member or guest of a member.
+Tickets are more expensive during peak holiday dates.
 Season passes are also available.

 - Rentals: Rental equipment is priced and reserved separately and pre-purchased online.
-Adult rentals (13 to 59) start at $55/day.
-Child/Senior rentals (under 13 or over 59) start at $43/day.
+Adult rentals (13 to 59) start at $58/day.
+Child/Senior rentals (under 13 or 60+) start at $43/day.
 We’ve also had friends rent ski equipment cheaper elsewhere (such as Tahoe Dave’s) and then bring the rentals to the resort.

 - Parking: Free, but get there early for the good spots.
 Parking shuttles are also available for free to get you to the entrance.